HIPAA and Social Media Guidelines

 Related: Common HIPAA Violations

-Cost of Noncompliance
+Cost of Violations

 Although one employee’s social media post may seem to be insignificant in the larger scheme of things, just one small post or message can reveal PHI, violating HIPAA and bringing on a wide variety of penalties.
-It is important for organizations to set clear expectations and rules for their employees to follow so that they can avoid the high cost of noncompliance.
+It is important for organizations to set clear expectations and rules for their employees to follow so that they can avoid the high cost of HIPAA Violations.

 Social media is one of the main avenues where breaches in protected health information occur for healthcare organizations.
 Due to the high risk nature of these platforms, training employees on social media & HIPAA is vital so that the organization can be protected from potential violations and fines.